Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/doughnut-chart.md

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/doughnut-chart/edit-series.png)

-In this case, we have enabled the `Enable SmartLabel`.
+In this case, we have enabled the `Enable SmartLabel` property.

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/doughnut-chart/enable-smart-label.png)

-In `Data Label Settings`, we have enabled the `Show Data Label` and set the Label as `#PERCENT` and then the `UseValueAsLabel` is disabled.
+In the `Data Label Settings` properties, we have enabled the `Show Data Label` property and set the Label as `#PERCENT` and then the `UseValueAsLabel` property is disabled.

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/doughnut-chart/data-label-settings.png)